Submitted papers will be blindly peer reviewed by members of the Program Committee

 Volumes published as part of the Lecture Notes in Computer Science (LNCS) series are indexed by the EI Engineering Index (Compendex and Inspec databases), Scopus and ISI Conference Proceedings Citation Index - Science (CPCI-S), included in ISI Web of Science.
 Source can be found here: http://www.springer.com/computer/lncs?SGWID=0-164-6-1068921-0

-ICOST conference is also ranked by the COmputing Research and Eduction (CORE) Conference portal: http://portal.core.edu.au/conf-ranks/2178/
+ICOST conference is also ranked by the COmputing Research and Education (CORE) Conference portal: http://portal.core.edu.au/conf-ranks/2178/

-Selected papers will be invited to submit an extended version to a dedicated ICOST'2020 special issue in Sensors Journal (Impact Factor 3.031).
+Selected papers will be invited to submit an extended version to a dedicated ICOST'2022 special issue in Sensors Journal (Impact Factor 3.576).
 Source can be found here: https://www.mdpi.com/journal/sensors

 Special fees will be applied for accepted papers submitted from universities and academic institutions from Economically Developing Countries.

 Accepted papers will appear in the conference proceedings to be published by Springer in Open Access.
 No registration extra fees will be applied for Open Access publication.
-Submitted papers shall not exceed 12 pages and must follow the guidelines found on the conference website http://www.icost-society.org/authorinstructions.html.
+Submitted papers must follow the guidelines found on the conference website http://www.icost-society.org/authorinstructions.html.

 Authors interested to provide a short demonstration in conjunction with paper presentations should append a section in their papers with heading: 'demonstration description' detailing the scenario to be demonstrated.

 The organization committee will review the proposals and select a limited number of demos.
 ICOST will provide free space for nominated demos pending that presenters are registered as regular participants to the conference.
 Demos' presenters will be responsible for bringing and setting up any computer equipment needed for the demo.